bevyengine/bevy/.github/pull_request_template.md

 ## Testing

 - Did you test these changes?
+If so, how?
-If so, how have you tested them?
-Are there any parts that need more testing?
+- Are there any parts that need more testing?
-- Is there anything people need to know when testing these changes?
+- How can other people (reviewers) test your changes?
+Is there anything specific they need to know?
 - If relevant, what platforms did you test these changes on, and are there any important ones you can't test?

 ---